bfahrenfort/quartz/content/Atomic/gen-ai.md

 title: Generative AI
 tags:
   - ai
-  - seedling
   - glossary
   - essay
   - legal
   - programming
   - toc
 date: 2024-11-02
-lastmod: 2025-02-05
+lastmod: 2025-08-09
-draft: true
+draft: false
 ---
 Generative AI models from different sources are architected in a variety of different ways, but they all boil down to one abstract process: tuning an absurdly massive number of parameters to values that produce the most desirable output. (note: [CGP Grey's video on AI](https://www.youtube.com/watch?v=R9OHn5ZF4Uo) and its follow-up are mainly directed towards neural networks, but do apply to LLMs, and do a great job illustrating this).
 This process requires a gargantuan stream of data to use to calibrate those parameters and then test the model.
 - Sidebar: you're nearly guaranteed not to find the optimal combination of several billion parameters, each tunable to several decimals.
 When I say "desirable," I really mean "good enough."
-Incremental progress to "good enough" is called gradient descent, and it's a foundational visualization of how AI learns, but [it is](https://arxiv.org/abs/2212.07677) and [it isn't](https://arxiv.org/abs/2310.08540) the whole picture.
+One way of achieving incremental progress to "good enough" is called gradient descent, and it's a foundational visualization of how AI learns, but [it is](https://arxiv.org/abs/2212.07677) and [it isn't](https://arxiv.org/abs/2310.08540) the whole picture.

 Generative AI resembles a Chinese Room.
 [The Chinese Room](https://plato.stanford.edu/entries/chinese-room/) is a philosophical exercise authored by John Searle where the (in context, American) subject is locked in a room and receives symbols in Chinese slipped under the door.
 A computer program tells the subject what Chinese outputs to send back out under the door based on patterns and combinations of the input.
 The subject does not understand Chinese.
 Yet to an observer of Searle's room, it **appears** as if whoever is inside it has a firm understanding of the language.

 Searle's exercise was at the time an extension of the Turing test.
 He designed it to refute the theory of "Strong AI."
 At the time that theory was well-named, but today the AI it was talking about is not even considered AI by most.
+Throughout computing history, the term AI has been used to refer to many different ideas at the bleeding edge of computer science: Turing machines (a fancy theoretical tape recorder), decision tables (Excel on steroids), ML (yes/no, confidence), neural networks (flowcharting on steroids), and now large language modeling.
+So AI in itself has always been a misnomer; where Searle's AI referred to Turing machines, this entry refers to tokenization- or diffusion- based transformer models as generative AI.

 The hypothetical Strong AI was a computer program capable of understanding its inputs and outputs, and importantly *why* it took each action to solve a problem, with the ability to apply that understanding to new problems (much like our modern conception of Artificial General Intelligence).
 A Weak AI, on the other hand, is just the Chinese Room: taking inputs and producing outputs among defined rules.
 Searle reasoned that the "understanding" of a Strong AI was inherently biological, thus one could not presently exist.
 - Note that some computer science sources like [IBM](https://www.ibm.com/topics/strong-ai) have taken to using Strong AI to denote only AGI, which was a sufficient, not necessary quality
 ### Causes for concern
 Here are some of the many actualized and potential misuses of AI: